Español

 Your doctor will talk to you about the approach that's best for you before surgery is planned.

-If all or most of the vagina must be removed, it's possible to reconstruct (rebuild) a vagina with tissue from another part of the body.
-This allows a woman to have sex after surgery.
+If all or most of the vagina must be removed, itmight be possible to reconstruct (rebuild) a vagina with tissue from another part of the body.
+This would allow a person to have sex after surgery.
 A new vagina can be surgically created out of skin, intestinal tissue, or myocutaneous (muscle and skin) grafts.

 A reconstructed vagina needs special care.
 See Sex and the Woman With Cancer to learn more.

 Removing lymph nodes in the groin or pelvis can cause poor fluid drainage from the legs.
-The fluid builds up, leading to severe leg swelling that doesn’t get better at night when you're lying down.
+The fluid builds up, leading to severe leg swelling.
 This is called lymphedema.
-This is more common if radiation is given after surgery.
+This is a more common development if radiation is given after surgery.
 Chemotherapy after surgery is also linked to an increased risk.

 Support stockings or special compression devices may help reduce swelling.
-Women with lymphedema need to be very careful to avoid infection in the affected leg or legs.
+People with lymphedema need to be very careful to avoid infection in the affected leg or legs.

 More information on preventing and managing this problem can be found in Lymphedema.